jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 ## Question 2

-Using our work from the previous milestone, we have extended our features by adding the following ones:
+Using our work from the previous milestone, we have extended our features by adding the following ones presented in the table below:

 | Feature      | Description |
 | ----------- | ----------- |